innovara/autoreply/README.md

     "autoreply": [
         {
             "email": "foo@bar",
+            "from": "Foo Bar <foo@bar>",
             "reply-to": "foo@bar",
             "subject": "Subject here",
-            "body": "Email body here"
+            "body": "Email body here",
-        }
+            "html": false,
+            "_comment": "If you set html to true, set body to the full path of your html file" }
     ]
 }
 ```
-Edit:
+Explanation:
 * logging: true or false to enable/disable logging to ~/autoreply.log.
-* SMTP: if the server that will send the auto-reply emails is different from localhost.
+* SMTP: server that will send the auto-reply emails.
-* port: the SMTP port if not using 25.
+* port: SMTP port of the server.
-* starttls: true to enable STARTTLS if required.
+* starttls: true to enable STARTTLS.
 * smtpauth: true if authentication is required.
-* username: your username if authentication is required.
+* username: SMTP user.
-* password: your password if authentication is required.
+* password: SMTP user's password.
+* email: email address that would trigger an auto-reply.
-* email: email addresses that you want to send an auto-reply from.
+* from: email address that you want to show the auto-reply coming from.
 * reply-to: the reply-to email address the auto-reply receivers will see.
 Useful when using noreply@...

 5. If you want to add more email addresses, the JSON file would look something like this.